nimrod-cohen/dev-env-react-boilerplate/README.md

 * Webpack configuration for development and production
 * JS uglifying for production obfuscation
 * chunking vendor vs own code for caching.

+### How to install:

+1. git clone this repository
+2. npm install

+you're all set.

+Good luck!